 As farther you go away from the city center, the more affordable the hotels are.
 But do it too much and you’ll find yourself wasting valuable time and money in public transports.
 Aim for something in between.
 My VERY BASIC boat-hotel was a 25-min walk from the old town and costed me 610 SEK a night for a double room.
 Note: I was staying during the Eurovision Song Contest 2016 weekend, which obviously inflated the prices.

-The final options for hardcore budgets are Couchsurfing and AirBnb (get $25USD off!).
+The final options for hardcore budgets are Couchsurfing and Airbnb (get a discount voucher!).
 Apart from the lower prices, you have the possibility of doing some meals at home.
 Even if it is only breakfast, that’s already some SEK saved!

 Cheap Places to stay in Stockholm

 I’d have a look at the Generator Hostel.
 Although I didn’t stay in the one in Stockholm, I’ve tried them in 3 other different cities – Amsterdam, Hamburg and Berlin – and I only have good stuff to say.
 Definitely the best hostel chain I’ve ever been!

 Or you can always search by yourself.
 To make your life easier, you can start seeking with my pre-selection of best value-for-money hotels in Stockholm.
 This list only includes good-to-excellent hotels in city center and rooms with WiFi.

 Food & Drink in Stockholm